 - Support ongoing revamp and updates of AECEO website using NationBuilder

 - Support Professional Learning Coordinator with video production, editing and publishing

 Degree in Early Childhood Education, Communications, Humanities, Social or Political Science or a related field of study, or equivalent combination of education and experience

 Skills, knowledge and experience

 - Knowledge of anti-racism work, and the ability to work within racially diverse teams

 - Task and time management skills, attention to detail

 - Ability to build and maintain strong and collaborative relationships with diverse partners and stakeholders

-- Ability to work evenings and weekends and flexible hours
+- Ability to work some evenings and weekends and flexible hours

-- Ability to work within anti-racist and anti-oppressive frameworks
+- Willing to work within anti-racist and anti-oppressive frameworks

 - Knowledge and understanding of critical theories of early childhood

 - NationBuilder or similar database management experience